TheArturthur/CoppermindScraper/Cosmere/Brade Shimabukuro.md

 \-Brade, defending Winzik from Spensa's verbal assault.[1]

 Brade is loyal to Winzik to a fault, due to his oversight of her upbringing.
-He has brainwashed her into believing that he is a genius and cannot make mistakes, and that humans are vile and despicable creatures, and that he alone can save her from their savagery she would have fallen to had she stayed with her parents.
+He has brainwashed her into believing that he is a genius and cannot make mistakes, and that humans are vile and despicable creatures, and that he alone can save her from their savagery she would have fallen too had she stayed with her parents.
 Sometimes Winzik uses her to intimidate people because she is a human being, and they collaborated to develop the cytonic coordinates planting weapon that was to be used on the delver.
 Brade was also a conspirator in Winzik's planned coup, but believed that Winzik was getting rid of a valuable asset in Spensa by trying to have her killed.

 ### Spensa
 >“*Our people?
 What are they to me?
 You seem so hung up on the idea that I should owe those humans on Detritus something, just because we share a distant heritage.
 My opportunities are here.
 Winzik wants you dead.
 He rightly sees you as a threat.
 Your only hope is to come with me, and let me persuade him you can still be of use.*”